nsrau/azure-docs.it-it/articles/hdinsight-dotnet-avro-serialization.md

                 //for serializing only properties attributed with DataContract/DateMember var avroSerializer = AvroSerializer.Create<SensorData>();

-                //Create a Memory Stream buffer
+                //Create a memory stream buffer
                 using (var buffer = new MemoryStream())
                 {
-                    //Create a data set using sample Class and struct var expected = new SensorData { Value = new byte[] { 1, 2, 3, 4, 5 }, Position = new Location { Room = 243, Floor = 1 } };
+                    //Create a data set by using sample class and struct var expected = new SensorData { Value = new byte[] { 1, 2, 3, 4, 5 }, Position = new Location { Room = 243, Floor = 1 } };

                     //Serialize the data to the specified stream